kevinrfoster/ecob2000_lecture1A/README.md

 other governments choose not to collect race data.
 But that doesn’t mean that there are no differences, only that the government doesn’t choose to measure any of these differences.
 In the US, government agencies such as the Census and BLS don’t generally collect data on religion.
+And recent news has discussed about how the US government is now insisting that gender is binary.

 ### Re-Coding complicated variables from initial data